growgraph/graflo/docs/concepts/index.md

 - For scenarios where we have multiple leaves of json containing the same vertex class
 - Example: Creating edges between specific subsets of vertices

+### Data Source
+A `DataSource` defines where data comes from and how it's retrieved. graflo supports multiple data source types:

+- **File Data Sources**: JSON, JSONL, CSV/TSV files
+- **API Data Sources**: REST API endpoints with pagination, authentication, and retry logic
+- **SQL Data Sources**: SQL databases via SQLAlchemy with parameterized queries
+- **In-Memory Data Sources**: Python objects (lists, DataFrames) already in memory

+Data sources are separate from Resources - they handle data retrieval, while Resources handle data transformation.
+Many data sources can map to the same Resource, allowing data to be ingested from multiple sources.

 ### Resource
-A `Resource` is a set of mappings and transformations of a data source to vertices and edges, defined as a hierarchical structure of `Actors`.
-It supports:
+A `Resource` is a set of mappings and transformations that define how data becomes a graph, defined as a hierarchical structure of `Actors`.
+Resources are part of the Schema and define:

-- Table-like data (CSV, SQL)
-- Tree-like data (JSON, XML)
-- Complex nested structures
+- How data structures map to vertices and edges
+- What transformations to apply
+- The actor pipeline for processing documents

+Resources work with data from any DataSource type - the same Resource can process data from files, APIs, SQL databases, or in-memory objects.

 ### Actor
 An `Actor` describes how the current level of the document should be mapped/transformed to the property graph vertices and edges.
 There are four types that act on the provided document in this order: